 The SA, known popularly as the "Brownshirts," had been instrumental in Hitler's rise to power and now numbered some 4 million men.
-The top Nazis believe that Röhm has become a bit too powerful and ambitious for his own good; Hitler reluctantly agrees, and if there is one thing that Hitler cannot abide within his own organization, it is politically ambitious competitors.
+The top leaders of the Third Reich believe that Röhm has become a bit too powerful and ambitious for his own good; Hitler reluctantly agrees, and if there is one thing that Hitler cannot abide within his own organization, it is politically ambitious competitors.
 Hitler orders planning to commence, though he is not yet sure of the exact timing.

 Goering, Heinrich Himmler, Hitler and perhaps Goebbels and a few others draw up their own "hit lists" for the appointed day.
 The operation will happen when Hitler is in full public view and the SA is on holiday and thus defenseless.
 Basically, each of Hitler's cronies gets to chip in a few intended victims, and it is unclear if there even is one single master list.